-Summer temperature and salinity fields.
-The hydrographic data collected in September during the groundfish surveys on the Magdalen Shallows were combined with data from fisheries surveys conducted throughout the remainder of the Gulf during August-September.
+The hydrographic data collected in September during the groundfish surveys on the Magdallen Shallows were combined with data from fisheries surveys conducted throughout the remainder of the Gulf during August-September.
 Mean temperatures and salinities were then calculated by layers (0-30, 30-100, 100-200 and 200-300 m) within each of the 17 areas defined by Petrie (1990) and were compared to his monthly mean values.
-In the surface layer colder-than-normal conditions were observed in the western two-thirds of the Gulf, with maximum negative anomalies (-2°C) along the north shore of Quebec in the vicinity of, and west of, Anticosti Island.
-Salinities also rose in this area of the Gulf at this time.
-Satellite images of sea-surface temperature show prolonged and intense upwelling along this shore throughout most of August (Pierre Larouche, IML, pers. comm.).
-A meteorological buoy located west of Anticosti Island that measured sea-surface temperatures also confirmed the presence of colder-than-normal waters in August and further showed that the cold water persisted into
+In the surface layer colder-than-normal conditions were observed in the western two-thirds of the Gulf, with maximum negative anomalies (-2°C) along the north shore of Quebec in the vicinity of, and west of, Anticosti Island, Salinities also rose in this area of the Gulf at this time.
+Satellite images of sea surface temperature show prolonged and intense upwelling along this shore throughout most of August (Pierre Larouche, IML, personal communication).
+A meteorological buoy located west of Anticosti Island that measured sea surface temperatures also confirmed the presence of colder-than-normal waters in August and further showed that the cold water persisted into October-November when the buoy was removed for the winter.
+The 30-100 m layer corresponds to the CIL and consistent with Fig. 27 was found to be very cold and little changed from last year.
+In the 100-200 m and the 200-300 m layers, temperatures rose above those observed in 1993 and are now slightly above the long-term mean.
+In addition there was an increase in salinity giving slightly above normal salinity anomalies.
+The only exception was in the Cabot Strait region were temperatures in both layers decreased relative to last year.
+This resulted in slightly below normal temperatures in the 100-200 m layer but still above the long-term mean in the 200-300 m layer.